About the strip > The 00s

 The defining event of the year - and probably the decade - happened on September 11th 2001 while the strip was taking a summer break.
 This was in some ways fortunate for the cartoonists as no one wanted funny or facetious comments (which let’s face it is what the Alex strip is about) in the week after 9/11.
 Even the quite innocuous ‘filler’ drawing that was meant to run in the “Alex is on holiday” spot in the newspaper suddenly looked in bad taste and had to be pulled (it was never published).

-But as the shock faded and the cartoon returned in its normal place, angles for humour presented themselves.
+But as the shock faded and the cartoon returned in its normal place, some angles for humour presented themselves.

 19 Oct 01